 For each NSS pool, recommission the pool and its volumes on the destination server.

 Relocate or reassign the devices to the destination server.

 Reboot the destination server to mount the devices.

 If a pool on the devices you moved is not automatically activated, activate the pool.
-Issue the command at the Linux terminal console.
+At a server console, enter

 Create the eDirectory Storage objects for the NSS pool and each of its volumes.

 In iManager, click.

 Select the pool, then click.

 In the lower right, selectto view all volumes on the selected pool.